jdelles/library/README.md

 - [X] Add a button on each book’s display to change its read status.
 - [X] (Optional) localStorage - Set up a function that saves the whole library array to localStorage every time a new book is created, and another function that looks for that array in localStorage when your app is first loaded.
 - [ ] (Optional) Firebase
-- [ ] Style points - make books display as cards
+- [ ] Style points - make prettier
 - [X] Publish to GitHub

 ## log